-It’s a year since dieselgate, the Volkswagen Group emissions scandal that looks to have already cost it tens of billions of pounds.
+It’s over a year since dieselgate, the Volkswagen Group emissions scandal that looks to have already cost it tens of billions of pounds.
 And all to save a bit of dosh on TDI diesels for the North America.

 The lawyers are going to argue about the repercussions for years, but the immediate implication is the castigation of diesel.
 Clean Diesel?
 Contradiction in terms, mate.
 Once again, you have to apologise for filling up from the black pump.

 From nudging over more than half of the new car market, diesel’s share is dropping back as petrol is suddenly back on the choice list.
 And I’ve already jumped ship.